AmeliaES/duckdbUKB/README.md

-# duckdb_UKB
+# duckdbUKB

 ## Description

-The duckdb_UKB package is an R package that allows you to query the UK Biobank duckdb database.
+The duckdbUKB package is an R package that allows you to query the UK Biobank duckdb database.
 It provides a convenient way to retrieve and analyze data from the UK Biobank using SQL queries.

 **Currently this package only works on Eddie if you have permission to access the GenScotDepression directory where the UKB SQL database is stored.**